-Developing quantitative PCR assays to target microbial nitrogen cycle genes: A new tool to monitor ecosystem function in sedimentKaestli, M., Fortune, J. & Gibb, K., Mar 2018, Unknown.
+Developing quantitative PCR assays to target microbial nitrogen cycle genes: A new tool to monitor ecosystem function in sedimentKaestli, M., Fortune, J. & Gibb, K., Mar 2018, Charles Darwin University.
 52 p.

 Assessment of heavy metals in tropical rock oysters (blacklip and milky) and implications for placement into the Australian seafood market and for Indigenous enterprise development in the NTFleming, A., Gibb, K., Campbell, D., Munksgaard, N., Fortune, J., Andrea, B. & Kaestli, M., 2016, Canberra: Canberra Fisheries Research & Development Corporation, 2015.
 67 p.